Pre-K & Preschool theme ideas for learning about Easter.

 Easter Fine Motor Skills Activities

 I add plastic Easter eggs of different sizes to the play dough area.
 The kids enjoy filling the eggs with play dough or making play dough baskets for the eggs.

 Papier mache eggs can be purchased from a craft store (such as Hobby Lobby) for children to paint.
 I like this kind of egg decorating because these eggs are less fragile than real eggs and can be saved by the children’s parents.
 School quality tempera paints usually come in bright colors, but you can give the children some white tempera to mix with the colors to make pastels.
 The children always enjoy mixing paints.

 Easter Bingo Stamping Game

-Read about and print the Easter Bingo Game here.
+Children love this game to practice writing skills!
+Read about and print the Easter Roll and Write Game here.

 This is an activity that goes with any theme.
 Choose a book that goes with the theme, and have the children retell the story.

 Read the blog post here for details: story retelling

 Easter Grid Game